-• Treatment of glaucoma currently focuses on decreasing IOP by 1 of 3 methods: laser therapy, surgery, or medical intervention (Prum et al 2016).
-There are no standard guidelines for a target IOP (Jacobs 2018[b]).
-Medical intervention includes 6 classes of ophthalmic agents used for the long-term management of glaucoma: alpha-agonists, beta-blockers, carbonic anhydrase inhibitors, miotics, prostaglandin analogues, and ROCK inhibitors.
-Guidelines published in 2010 by the AOA (currently under review per the AOA website) do not recommend preferential use of any drug class, although current guidelines by the AAO generally recommend ophthalmic prostaglandin analogues as first-line pharmacologic therapy in patients with elevated IOP (AOA 2010, Prum et al 2016).

-- Combination therapy with agents from other therapeutic classes should be used if the reduction in IOP on monotherapy is unsatisfactory (AOA 2010, Prum et al 2016).
-Combination therapy can be given as separate drops or in fixed dose combinations which include brimonidine/timolol, brimonidine/brinzolamide, and dorzolamide/timolol, - Adherence is often poor with glaucoma treatment as the disease is asymptomatic for many years, and eye drops may be difficult to use or cause adverse effects (Jacobs 2018[b]). - The AAO and AOA guidelines have not been updated to include Xelpros (latanoprost ophthalmic emulsion) or Vyzulta (latanoprostene bunod).
-A corrigendum to the 2016 AAO guidelines was issued in 2018 to acknowledge the use of ROCK inhibitors for reduction of IOP; no specific agents are mentioned in the update. - Among the ophthalmic prostaglandin analogues, studies have demonstrated statistically significant differences in IOPlowering ability among agents in the class.
+- Treatment of glaucoma currently focuses on decreasing IOP by 1 of 3 methods: laser therapy, surgery, or medical intervention (Prum et al 2016).
+A target IOP between 25 and 30% lower than baseline is reasonable (Jacobs 2020).
+Medical intervention includes 6 classes of ophthalmic agents used for the long-term management of glaucoma: alphaagonists, beta-blockers, carbonic anhydrase inhibitors, miotics, prostaglandin analogues, and ROCK inhibitors.
+Guidelines published in 2010 by the AOA (currently under review per the AOA website) do not recommend preferential use of any drug class, although current guidelines by the AAO generally recommend ophthalmic prostaglandin analogues as first-line pharmacologic therapy in patients with elevated IOP (AOA 2010, Prum et al 2016). - Combination therapy with agents from other therapeutic classes should be used if the reduction in IOP on monotherapy is unsatisfactory (AOA 2010, Prum et al 2016).
+Combination therapy can be given as separate drops or in fixed dose combinations, which include brimonidine/timolol, brimonidine/brinzolamide, dorzolamide/timolol, and latanoprost/netarsudil. - Adherence is often poor with glaucoma treatment as the disease is asymptomatic for many years, and eye drops may be difficult to use or cause adverse effects (Jacobs 2020). - The AAO and AOA guidelines have not been updated to include Xelpros (latanoprost ophthalmic emulsion) or Vyzulta (latanoprostene bunod).
+A corrigendum to the 2016 AAO guidelines was issued in 2018 to acknowledge the use of ROCK inhibitors for reduction of IOP; no specific agents are mentioned in the update. - Among the ophthalmic prostaglandin analogues, studies have demonstrated statistically significant differences in IOP-lowering ability among agents in the class.
 However, the differences are generally small, and the clinical significance of these differences has not been established.
-Bimatoprost is generally considered to have the greatest IOP-reducing effect among the ophthalmic prostaglandin analogues (Aptel et al 2008, Cheng et al 2008, Kammer et al 2010, Li et al 2016.
-Lin et al 2014.
-Weinreb et al 2018). - In addition to conjunctival hyperemia, ocular adverse events with the prostaglandin analogues include eye irritation, increase in the number and length of eyelashes, and changes in iris and lash pigmentation; the latter 2 are most notable if only 1 eye is treated.
-The ophthalmic prostaglandin analogues are considered to be better tolerated compared to other classes of medications used for the management of glaucoma (Jacobs 2018[b]). - Several ophthalmic agents in these drug classes are used for other indications.
-Ophthalmic apraclonidine 1% is FDAapproved to control or prevent postsurgical elevations in IOP, while ophthalmic apraclonidine 0.5% is indicated as shortterm adjunctive therapy in patients on maximally tolerated medical therapy who require additional IOP reduction.
+Bimatoprost is generally considered to have the greatest IOP-reducing effect among the ophthalmic prostaglandin analogues (Aptel et al 2008, Cheng et al 2008, Kammer et al 2010, Li et al 2016, Lin et al 2014, Weinreb et al 2018, Tang et al 2019). - o In addition to conjunctival hyperemia, ocular adverse events with the prostaglandin analogues include eye irritation, increase in the number and length of eyelashes, and changes in iris and lash pigmentation; the latter 2 are most notable if only 1 eye is treated.
+The ophthalmic prostaglandin analogues are considered to be better tolerated compared to other classes of medications used for the management of glaucoma (Jacobs 2020). - Several ophthalmic agents in these drug classes are used for other indications.
+Ophthalmic apraclonidine 1% is FDA-approved to control or prevent postsurgical elevations in IOP, while ophthalmic apraclonidine 0.5% is indicated as short-term adjunctive therapy in patients on maximally tolerated medical therapy that require additional IOP reduction.
 Ophthalmic pilocarpine is indicated for control of IOP, management of acute angle-closure glaucoma, prevention of postoperative elevated IOP associated with laser surgery, and reduction of elevated IOP in patients with open-angle glaucoma or ocular hypertension.
 Echothiophate iodide is indicated for chronic open-angle glaucoma and accommodative esotropia.
 The ophthalmic miotics are an established treatment option as they have been available since the 1960s.